Grow Your Own Living Light: A Guide to Cultivating PyroDinos

 Moderate temperatures are recommended.
 9C to 31C (48F to 88F).
 The ideal temperature is 20C (68F).

 Severe temperature swings should be avoided.
-Try not to place your container near or window or vent where temperatures can swing dramatically.
-South facing walls, windows and shelves near vents can cause sever temperature swings even while room temperatures remain somewhat stable.
+Try not to place your container near a window or vent where temperatures can swing dramatically.
+South-facing walls, windows and shelves near vents can cause severe temperature swings even while room temperatures remain somewhat stable.

 Do not over-dilute a PyroDino culture.
-These cells grow best at higher density and tend to struggle at lower densities.
+These cells grow best at higher densities and struggle at lower densities.
 Never add more volume of DinoNutrients than the total volume of PyroDinos.

-Leave in single location day and night.
-Once you find a location where you are seeing the visible brown aggregation (thin line) at the waterline, leave the container in this location.
-Moving the container daily can confuse the PyroDinos’ circadian clock.
-Best to let them seek a steady rhythm of light and dark that can be repeated day and night for optimal health.
+Leave in a single location day and night.
+Once you find a location where you see the visible brown aggregation (thin line) at the waterline, leave the container in this location.
+Moving the container daily can confuse the PyroDinos' circadian clock.
+It's best to let them seek a steady rhythm of light and dark that can be repeated day and night for optimal health.

 Do not add tap water, unfiltered or untreated ocean water, or any liquid besides DinoNutrients.
-Artificial Seawater can be used for major expansion projects where DinoNutrients are not feasible and volumes are greater than 10 liters.
-Please follow Artificial Seawater instructions and make sure the Artificial Seawater is the correct salinity and sterile.
+Artificial Seawater can be used for significant expansion projects where DinoNutrients are not feasible, and volumes are greater than 10 liters.
+Please follow Artificial Seawater instructions and make sure the Artificial Seawater has the correct salinity and is sterile.
 PyroFarms recommends supplementing Artificial Seawater with DinoNutrients to add buffering agents and nutrients.
-Please contact PyroFarms for bulk purchases of DinoNutrients and more guidelines around large scale expansion.
+Please contact PyroFarms for bulk purchases of DinoNutrients and more guidelines around large-scale expansion.

 Comments